-MA1122 Special Senses and The Integumentary System Lecture Hrs: 20 Lab Hrs: 0 Credit Hrs: 1
+MA1122 Special Senses and The Integumentary System

-This course will give the student knowledge and understanding of the disciplines of ophthalmology, otolaryngology, and dermatology
+This course will give the student knowledge and understanding of the disciplines of ophthalmology, otolaryngology, and dermatology.

-MA1124 The Immune System Lecture Hrs: 20 Lab Hrs: 0 Credit Hrs: 1

-This course will give the student knowledge and understanding of the disciplines of oncology and immunology.
+MA1124 The Immune System Lecture Hrs: 20 This course will give the student knowledge and understanding of the disciplines of oncology and immunology.

-Credit Hrs: 1 MA1256 Microbiology Lecture Hrs: 10 Lab Hrs: 10
+MA1266 Microbiology Lecture Hrs: 10 Lab Hrs: 10 Credit Hrs: 1

-This course will give the student knowledge and understanding of the role of microbiology in the clinical laboratory.
+This course will give the student knowledge and understanding of the role of microbiology in the medical field.

-MA1257 The Urinary System Credit Hrs: 1 Lecture Hrs: 15 Lab Hrs: 5
+Credit Hrs: 1 MA1257 The Urinary System Lecture Hrs: 15 Lab Hrs: 5

-This course will give the student the knowledge and understanding of the discipline of urology, with emphasis on collecting, processing and testing urine specimens
+This course will give the student knowledge and understanding of the discipline of urology, with emphasis on collecting, processing and testing urine specimens.

-MA1260 Phlebotomy - Processing
+MA1267 Phlebotomy - Processing